The category of matroids: Functors

 \subsection{Geometric lattices}

 We start with a functor from the category of matroids to the following category of geometric lattices, extending Example~\ref{ex:lattice}.

-\begin{definition} Write $\GLat$ for the category with geometric lattices as objects and as morphisms functions that preserve joins and that map every atom to either an atom or to the least element. \end{definition}
+\begin{definition} Write $\GLat$ for the category with geometric lattices as objects and as morphisms functions that preserve joins and that map every atom to either an atom or to the least element.
+Isomorphic lattices are identified. \end{definition}

 Note that morphisms in $\GLat$ are completely determined by their action on atoms, as in geometric lattices all elements are joins of atoms.